bballdave025/nyquist-text-existence/thematic_image_info.md

 At native resolution, the ink–background alternation that defines stroke structure is preserved.
-After modest downsampling or compression—of the sort commonly used in computer vision pipelines—the same region becomes indistinguishable from background texture, abrasion, or noise.
+After modest downsampling or compression—of the sort commonly used in computer vision pipelines—the same region becomes indistinguishable from background texture or noise.

 This collapse is **structural, not semantic**.
 It is not a failure of model architecture, training data, or enhancement technique.
 It is a direct